English Heritage Membership - 20% off promo code

 Kenilworth Castle

-Kenilworth Castle is one of the great historical sites of the United Kingdom.
+Medieval castles always have a lot of exotic history.
+Kenilworth Castle is no different, being one of the great historical sites of the United Kingdom.
 First built in the 1120s and a royal castle for most of its history, it was expanded by King John, John of Gaunt and Henry V. In 1563 Elizabeth I granted it to her favourite, Robert Dudley, Earl of Leicester, who converted the castle into a lavish palace fit to entertain his queen.

 One of the most spectacular castle ruins in the country, Kenilworth is best known as the scene of a royal romance between Elizabeth I and her favourite Robert Dudley.
 It’s that romance that has captured the imagination as visitors explore the evocative ruins while the kids become ‘king of the castle’ for a day.